Guanaco: Characteristics

 Guanacos stand between 1.0 and 1.3 m at the shoulder, body length of 2.1 to 2.2 m, and weigh 90 to 140 kg.
 Their color varies very little (unlike the domestic llama), ranging from a light brown to dark cinnamon and shading to white underneath.
 Guanacos have grey faces and small, straight ears.
 The lifespan of a guanaco can be as long as 28 years.

 Guanacos are one of the largest terrestrial mammals native to South America today.
 Other terrestrial mammalian megafauna weighing as much or more than the guanaco include the tapirs, the marsh deer, the white-tailed deer, the spectacled bear, and the jaguar.

 Guanacos have thick skin on their necks, a trait also found in their domestic counterparts, the llama, and their relatives, the wild vicuña and domesticated alpaca.
 This protects their necks from predator attacks.
 Bolivians use the neck skin of these animals to make shoes, flattening and pounding the skin to be used for the soles.
 In Chile, hunting is allowed only in Tierra del Fuego, where the only population not classified as endangered in the country resides.
 Between 2007 and 2012, 13,200 guanacos were legally hunted in Tierra del Fuego.

 Diet

-Like all camels, Guanacos are herbivores, grazing on grasses, shrubs, herbs, lichens, fungi, cacti, and flowers.
+Like camels, guanacos are herbivores, grazing on grasses, shrubs, herbs, lichens, fungi, cacti, and flowers.
 The food is swallowed with little chewing and first enters the forestomach to be digested finally after rumination.
-This process is similar to that of ruminants, to which camels are not zoologically related.
-The camels' digestive system is likely to have developed independently of ruminants, which is evidenced by the fact that the forestomachs are equipped with glands.
+This process is similar to that of ruminants, whereas the camel digestive system is likely to have developed independently of ruminants, rather having forestomachs with glands.